guanab/dundefcalc/README.md

 2. run `python dundefcalc.py` in terminal

 ## Available commands

+**bonus**<br>
-- **bonus** mainstat upgrades side1 side2 side3
+`bonus mainstat upgrades side1 side2 side3`
-    - calculates the stat total your armor will reach if main stat is upgraded to the maximum
+- calculates the stat total your armor will reach if main stat is upgraded to the maximum<br>

+**res**<br>
-- **res** res1 res2 res3 res4 mainstat upgrades side1 side2 side3
+`res res1 res2 res3 res4 mainstat upgrades side1 side2 side3`
 - calcluates the stat total your armor will reach when resistances are upgraded to 29 and rest of the upgrades are spent on main stat
-    - can also be used with only resistance values to calculate amount of upgrades needed to reach max res
+- can also be used with only resistance values to calculate amount of upgrades needed to reach max res<br>

+**3res**<br>
+`3res res1 res2 res3 mainstat upgrades side1 side2 side3`
+- same as res but calculates upgrades needed to reach 35 res on 3 resistances

 ## Known limitations / issues
-- res command doesn't work with 3 or fewer resistance values, you always need 4 res values. you can insert 0 to ignore that res value though
-- res command doesn't consider filler upgrades when upgrading past 23 and fails to inform user if the piece doesn't have enough total upgrades
+- res commands don't consider filler upgrades when upgrading past 23 and fail to inform user if the piece doesn't have enough total upgrades
-- calculated set bonus sometimes differs by 1-2 points compared to TBot (probably a rounding issue)